-We organize and host an annual rodeo event each year on our farm that attracts roughly 5000 people.
-Our first year, we rented older wooden style bleachers, with no stairs or safety railings – just 5 rows of single board wooden planks.
-After our event, we conducted a feedback survey, where the number one complaint made reference to the bleachers.
+We organize an annual rodeo on our farm that attracts roughly 5,000 people.
+Our first year, we rented older wooden bleachers — no stairs, no safety railings, just 5 rows of single-board wooden planks.
+After the event, our feedback survey told a clear story.
+The number one complaint?
+The bleachers.

 Our top 10 complaints included: